omoju/IntroCSExperiencePrediction/Readme.md

 ## Data

-The dataset that is used in this project is unfortunately not available for mass consumption, as it contains sensitive, *personally identifiable* student data.
-This dataset was generated through the use of a survey instrument which contains the following attributes for each data point based on a Likert scale of 1 to 5, 1 *strongly disagree* and 5 corresponding to *strongly agree*.
+The dataset used in this project not available for mass consumption, as it contains sensitive, *personally identifiable* student data.
+To generate this dataset, I created a survey that includes the following attributes for each data point based on a Likert scale of 1 to 5, 1 for *strongly disagree* and 5 corresponding to *strongly agree*.
 Some items have *yes* and *no* answers.

 #### Self-reported attitudes about CS
 - atcs_1 I like to use computer science to solve problems.